Kmeakin/walrus-report/src/30-implementation.md

 The Walrus type-checker conceptually performs the same steps, however it interleaves **step 2** and **step 3** by performing unification on demand.
-This allows for better error-reporting: messages about unification errors can refer to the HIR node that was being visited when the unification failed.
+This allows for better error-reporting: messages about unification errors can refer to the HIR node that was being visited when the unification failed, and be specialised according to the node: for example, if we discover that the type of the function in a function-call expression is infact not a function, we can emit an error of the form "attempted to call a non-function", rather than a more generic "type mismatch" error.
 If unification fails, the type of the node is assumed to be `Type::Unknown` and inference can continue over the rest of the program, providing better error-recovery.

 ### Semantic checks
 The type checker pass also checks various other properties of the program as it